MarritL/MarritLeenstra-pset6-1/PROCESS.md

   * Problem: unsubscribe doesn't work anymore.
   * Reason: i added an extra eventlistener to the code (to get the recipes from the database), when i try to delete the userdata from the database.
 This listener protests (because his data is gone too).
      * Solution: Seperate the recipes from the user in the database, so that the listeners are not listening to the same data.

+# 4-5-2018
+* Fixed a major bug in my app
+  * Problem: I used onSafeIntanceState() inside the Firebase onDataChange listener, to select the right tab only on first launching the app.
+However, sometimes after turning the phone, a fatal error occured: illigalStateException: cannot perform this action after onSafeInstanceSate.
+  * Reason: while working with the fragments the app had stateloss
+     * Solution: I put all classes in a singleton (user, recipe and community) and put all the firebase listeners in the singletons.
+In this way one instance of all classes would be available in all activities and fragments and the data didn't need to be sent to the fragments with bundles.
+I load all the data and initate the onDataChange listeners right after login, so that it is available through the app.
+However, this loading takes a little time and therefor one drawback was that i need a spashscreen after login to wait for the data to be available.